jgoilenberg/jgoilenberg.github.com/_posts/guide/listing/2012-06-26-real-estate-list-item.markdown

 ![Help](/images/new-realestate-4.png){:style="width:700px;"}
 *<center>figure 4</center>*

-Once there, click on the "Tus datos y registración" tab and then on the "Registrarme como inmobiliaria" link, as shown on figure 5.
+Once there, click on the "Tus datos y registraci&oacute;n" tab and then on the "Registrarme como inmobiliaria" link, as shown on figure 5.

 ![Personal info](/images/new-realestate-5.png){:style="width:700px;"}
 *<center>figure 5</center>*